Lee Williams in the Paetuia Studio workroom, Whanganui

 Tō Kaupapa, Tāku Mahi, Tā Tātou Pūrākau.

 Te ao Māori runs through the work as whakapapa, responsibility, material memory, and the stories carried by cloth.
-It is present without needing to become a pattern pasted over the page.
+It is not decoration.
+It is part of the way the work is held.

 Lee and Amanda Searle also make textile pieces drawn from local flora, fauna, identity, and belonging, including tātaki zome — fresh flowers and flora pounded into calico and worked over with hand embroidery.

-Workshops are the clearest place to start.
-For classes, costume, mentoring, or a funded community session, send a plain note and Lee will reply from Whanganui.
+For workshops, costume, mentoring, or a community session, send a plain note.
+Lee will reply from the studio in Whanganui.

 Studio